AutoWay/gitTutorial/README.md

 gitTutorial
 ===========

-A test repository for the git tutorial
+A test2 repository for the git tutorial